Skip to main content

 A system installed in Ayrfield today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Ayrfield
+Solar grants available in Ayrfield

 Homeowners in Ayrfield, Co.
 Dublin can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.